Teenage Daughters: Critical reception

 The song was met with mixed reviews by critics.
 Matt Bjorke of Roughstock rated it four stars out of five, calling it "a song that any parent[…]can relate to" and saying that it "doesn’t fall into the dramatic melisma-filled type of song that was so often sent out to radio over the years."
 Blake Boldt of Engine 145 gave the song a "thumbs down."
 His review praises the song's lyrics for being "a witty and accurate portrayal of what it means to be a parent," but criticized the "misplaced" production and McBride's "whiny, exaggerated" singing.

 Music video

-The music video shows McBride as the mother of a teenage daughter in the 1950s, the 1970s, and the 1980s.
-McBride's husband and daughters appear in the video.
-It was directed by Roman White.
+The music video shows McBride as the mother of two teenage daughters in the 1950s, the 1970s, the 1980s, and the present day.
+McBride's husband and daughters appear in the video, and it was directed by Roman White.